briantruong777/SpotPost/README.md

 	* Location Based parameters.
 All three must be included, search ignores proper subsets.
 		* `latitude`  : Latitude of center point of bounding square.
 		* `longitude` : Longitude of center point of bounding square.
-		* `radius`    : Radius of the circle that the square inscribes.
+		* `radius`    : Radius of the circle that the square inscribes in meters.
-* JSON contains an array of Spotposts based on your search parameters.
+5. JSON contains an array of Spotposts based on your search parameters.
-* Each Spotpost is constructed as follows.
+6. Each Spotpost is constructed as follows.
 	* `id` 		  	: ID of Spotpost.
 	* `content`  	: Content of Spotpost.
 	* `rating`   	: Rating of Spotpost.